hongweilibran/wmh_ibbmTum/README.md

 masks_three_datasets_sorted.npy: preprocessed masks including Utrecht, Singapore and GE3T corresponding to the preprocessed data.
 The order of the patients is sorted.

+### Citation
-* The detailed description of our method is published in [[NeuroImage]](https://arxiv.org/pdf/1802.05203.pdf).
+The detailed description of our method is published in [[NeuroImage]](https://arxiv.org/pdf/1802.05203.pdf).
 Please cite our work if you find the codeis useful for your research.